Paul Preuss (climber): Early years

 Paul Preuss was born in the mountain town of Altaussee, Austria, on 19 August 1886.
 His father, Eduard, a Hungarian of Jewish descent, taught music; his mother, Caroline Lauchheim, an Alsatian, had been a private tutor for a baron.
 They met when Eduard was engaged to give Caroline's wards music lessons.
 Based in Vienna, Eduard Preuss and his family (including two older sisters, Sophie and Mina) spent summers in Altaussee, following the migratory patterns of the vacationing Viennese upper class that employed him.
 As a boy, Preuss would often accompany his father, an amateur botanist, on his rambles throughout the local mountains of Altaussee.
 Never a robust child, at the age of six, Preuss was struck with a polio-like virus that left him partially paralyzed and confined to a bed or a wheelchair throughout that winter and spring.
 Once sufficiently recovered, he practiced gymnastic exercises and took walks to increase his strength.
 Though his father died when Preuss was in his tenth year, the latter continued the tradition of their mountain rambles, sometimes accompanied by his sisters or friends but often alone.
 At the age of eleven, he began pursuing summits in earnest, inaugurating his career as a mountaineer.
 Later, as his interest in alpinism intensified, he would train by placing inverted glasses on top of a wardrobe and doing pull-ups on these unstable supports – excellent practice for loose rock.
 One-armed pull-ups also became part of his routine (though apparently not on a glass).

-Following in the footsteps of his father's avocation, after high school Preuss studied plant physiology at the University of Vienna and was awarded a doctoral degree at Munich University in 1911.
-After graduation, he became an assistant at the Botanical Institute of Munich University.
+Following in the footsteps of his father's avocation, after high school Preuss studied plant physiology at the University of Vienna and was awarded a doctoral degree at the Ludwig-Maximilians-Universität München in 1911.
+After graduation, he became an assistant at the Botanical Institute of the Ludwig-Maximilians-Universität München.